alt236/EasyCursor---Android/README.md

 ```
 Notes and Caveats:

-* The "columns" array for the "getColumnIndexOrThrow() / getColumnIndex()" methods is calculated based on the JSON fields of the first array item.
-This means that if the other items have more, you will not be able to access them using any of the getXXX methods - you will get an EasyJsonException - and if they have less, you will also get an EasyJsonException.
+* The "columns" array for the "getColumnIndexOrThrow() / getColumnIndex()" methods is calculated
+based on the JSON fields of the first array item.
+This means that if the other items have more,
+you will not be able to access them using any of the getXXX methods - you will get an IllegalArgumentException.
 To access those fields you will need to use the optXXX methods.

 * EasyJsonCursor is internally using org.json.
-Normally, org.json getXXX methods throw checked JsonExceptions but in order to keep the EasyCursor API consistent these exceptions are caught (when thrown from getXXX methods) and re-thrown as runtime EasyJsonExceptions.
+Normally, org.json getXXX methods throw checked
+JsonExceptions but in order to keep the EasyCursor API consistent these exceptions are caught
+(when thrown from getXXX methods) and re-thrown as runtime IllegalArgumentExceptions or ConversionErrorExceptions.

 * getBytes()/optBytes() is not implemented and will throw an UnsupportedOperationException when called.